fenw1ck/anp.github.io/_drafts/2017-08-17-golden-master-regression-in-rust.md

   }
 }
 ```

+If you were to use this in your project, you'd commit this snapshot file to version control with the new test.

 If you were to change this test function to return `2` instead, and you ran the test again without setting `UPDATE_SNAPSHOTS`, you'd see an error like this: